Karthik-Vijay/cocktail-mania/README.md

 rxjs                            7.8.1
 typescript                      5.1.6
 zone.js                         0.13.3
-## Download source code

-Run `npm install` for all dependency installation.
-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.